-Approved arrangements, previously Quarantine Approved Premises and Compliance Agreements, are voluntary arrangements entered into with the Department of Agriculture and Water Resources.
+Approved arrangements, previously Quarantine Approved Premises and Compliance Agreements, are voluntary arrangements entered into with the Department of Agriculture.

 To enter into an approved arrangement, and maintain your approved status, you will need to make an application and prove that you can meet requirements set by the department.